On the chromatic number of a random hypergraph: Introduction

 Here a sharp threshold means that there exists a function $p(n)$ taking values in $[0,1]$ for all sufficiently large $n$ such that, for all $0<\varepsilon<1$, $G\in\hatG(n,r,(1-\varepsilon)p)$ has a homomorphism to $H$ \aas, and $G\in \hatG(n,r,(1+\varepsilon)p)$ has no homomorphism to $H$ \aas

 \begin{observation} The property of having an $H$-homomorphism is a \emph{monotone decreasing} property of $G$, that is, an $H$-homomorphism cannot be destroyed by deleting arbitrary edges of $G$.
-Monotonicity is a necessary, but not sufficient, condition for a property to have a sharp threshold.
-See~\cite[p.12]{JaLuRu00} for further information. \end{observation}
+This fact will be used later. \end{observation}

 \begin{observation} A random hypergraph in $G\in \hatG(n,r,cn/\binom{n}{r})$ \aas has $cn\left(1 + \Theta\left(n^{-1/4}\right)\right)$ edges (see \eqref{bernoulli}, and $G\in \hatG(n,r,cn/\binom{n}{r})$ is uniformly random conditioned on the number of edges it contains.
 Hence if an existence problem has a sharp threshold (with respect to $p$) for $\hatG(n,r,p)$ then it has a sharp threshold (with respect to $c$) for $\calG(n,r,cn)$.
 In this setting, existence of a sharp threshold means that there exists a function $c(n)=\Theta(1)$ such that, for all $0<\varepsilon<1$, $G\in\calG(n,r,(1-\varepsilon)cn)$ has a homomorphism to $H$ \aas, and $G\in \calG(n,r,(1+\varepsilon)cn)$ has no homomorphism to $H$ \aas \end{observation}